Vandivier/afterecon/content/2014-09-09-an-argument-with-an-internet-atheist.md

 ---
-title: An Argument With an Internet Atheist
+title: "An Argument With an Internet Atheist"
 date: 2014-09-09 13:40:50
 author: John Vandivier
 ---